 “Yep.
 My pocket computer has it’s hotspot enabled, and the signal is good.
 Go ahead.”

 She began uploading her photos.
-The Open Mapping Project was setup to work effortlessly with the cameras in mobile computers or DSLR cameras using an EyeFi device.
+The Open Mapping Project was setup to work effortlessly with the cameras in mobile computers or DSLR cameras using an EyeFi device (WiFi enabled SD card).
 This way, people could upload photos in real-time.

 We smiled, and without saying a word, got back on our bikes.
 We’d discovered the unknown home base of the Droxtile Industries helicopter.
 I couldn’t wait to tell Kurt.